Home / Resume / Hospitality / Hotel Resume

 Highlight transferable service experience

 Retail, restaurant, or customer service roles demonstrate the same guest-facing skills hotels need.
-Frame them in hospitality terms.
+Frame them in hospitality terms, and call out cash handling and multi-line phone work where you can.

 Get certified